Population ecology: Population dynamics

 The development of population ecology owes much to the mathematical models known as population dynamics, which were originally formulae derived from demography at the end of the 18th and beginning of 19th century.

 The beginning of population dynamics is widely regarded as the work of Malthus, formulated as the Malthusian growth model.
 According to Malthus, assuming that the conditions (the environment) remain constant (ceteris paribus), a population will grow (or decline) exponentially.
 This principle provided the basis for the subsequent predictive theories, such as the demographic studies such as the work of Benjamin Gompertz and Pierre François Verhulst in the early 19th century, who refined and adjusted the Malthusian demographic model.

 A more general model formulation was proposed by F. J. Richards in 1959, further expanded by Simon Hopkins, in which the models of Gompertz, Verhulst and also Ludwig von Bertalanffy are covered as special cases of the general formulation.
 The Lotka–Volterra predator-prey equations are another famous example, as well as the alternative Arditi–Ginzburg equations.

-Exponential vs. Logistic Growth
+Exponential vs. logistic growth

-When describing growth models, there are two types of models that can be used: exponential and logistic.
+When describing growth models, there are two main types of models that are most commonly used: exponential and logistic growth.

-When the per capita rate of increase takes the same positive value regardless of population size, then it shows exponential growth.
+When the per capita rate of increase takes the same positive value regardless of population size, the graph shows exponential growth.
+Exponential growth takes on the assumption that there is unlimited resources and no predation.
+An example of exponential population growth is that of the Monk Parakeets in the United States.
+Originally from South America, Monk Parakeets were either released or escaped from people who owned them.
+These birds experienced exponential growth from the years 1975-1994 and grew about 55 times their population size from 1975.
+This growth is likely due to reproduction within their population, as opposed to the addition of more birds from South America (Van Bael & Prudet-Jones 1996).

-When the per capita rate of increase decreases as the population increases towards a maximum limit, then the graph shows logistic growth.
+When the per capita rate of increase decreases as the population increases towards the maximum limit, or carrying capacity, the graph shows logistic growth.
+Environmental and social variables, along with many others, impact the carrying capacity of a population, meaning that it has the ability to change (Schacht 1980).